 Other Architects

-This section includes the work of notable architects whose work played an important role in the overall architectural landscape of the island but which work, at least the one identified herein, is not as prolific as others to whom a full page has been dedicated.
-Not A brief biography has not been written about all, however, in those cases the caption on each picture will identify the structure and its designer.
+This section includes the the names of notable architects whose work played an important role in the overall architectural landscape of the island but which work, at least the one identified herein, is not as prolific as others to whom a full page has been dedicated.
+A brief biography has been written only about some, however, the captions on each picture identifies the structure and its designer.

 Juan Bertoli Calderoni